Lee-AnnC/True_Essence/README.md

 ### Database Choice

-As this website is a student project and where I am in the course I had the opportunity to use db.sqlite3 in conjunction with gitpod.
+As this website is a student project and where I am in the course I had the opportunity to use db.sqlite3 in conjunction with gitpod and Heroku.
 Easy access to relational data was made possible as inner objects were used inside the data structure so it could be easily accessed and looped through where needed.

 ### Data Storage Types